‘Last resort childcare for eligible children’

 If you have any concerns regarding your child’s metal health and you would like to talk to someone from school or for school to contact you individually, in addition to the tutor calls that are taking place, then please contact the school by email.

-Monday – Mr Watson’s posted round two of the staff baby photo competition.
+Monday – Mr Watson’s posted round three of the staff baby photo competition.
 Miss Ruddell has continued with the fantastic Art Challenges.

-Tuesday – Mr Curry set a P.E. challenge of 50 Press Ups!!.
-Mr Watson & our English department would like you to join in with a Tik Tok style rap which is open all this half term and the winner gets a £25 Amazon voucher.
+Tuesday – Miss Ridley set the ‘Bullseye’ P.E. challenge.
+Choose a sporting activity of your choice and see how many times you could hit the target out of 20 attempts from 5 meters away.
+Mr Watson & our English department are continuing the challenge to create a Tik Tok style rap.
+This will remain open to all this half term and the winner gets a £25 Amazon voucher.

-Thursday – The science department set you a STEM task ‘Can you collaborate with others effectively?’ and Miss Naisbitt set you a Media challenge for you to create a 20 second advertisement for a product of your choice.
-Miss Naisbitt would like you to send in your submissions and there are prizes for the best videos!
+Thursday – The science department set you an investigation task ‘Design an Arctic research station’ and Miss Naisbitt set you a Media challenge to create your own news report for an issue currently being reported in the news.
+You could choose to create a TV video broadcast, a radio recording, or a media print.
+Miss Naisbitt would like you to send in your submissions to her.

-Friday – Mr P will host his weekly Friday quiz at 2pm today and Miss Small has set an ICT challenge of creating your own crazy scratch game.
-We have issued our new weekly bulletin for each year group today on social media which will round up all the fantastic things our students have been doing.
+Friday – Mr P will host his weekly Friday quiz at 2pm today and Miss Small has set an ICT challenge of creating your own dance party animation.
+We have issued our HoY weekly bulletin on social media which rounds up all the fantastic things our students have been doing this week.
 The answer for the staff baby photo will be announced later today.

 New challenges will be set next week, please follow us and we would like you to join in with us!